gabrielborgesdm/SimpleFinancialControl/README.md

 EMAIL_PASSWORD=[E-mail service password]

 ```
+2. Run `npm init` to initiate the project
-2. Run `npm init` to install all the packages
+3. Run `npm install` to install all the packages
-3. Run `npm start` to init the server
+4. Run `npm start` to start the server